yanlynnnnn/tp/docs/DeveloperGuide.md

 **UC02: Delete a task**

-**Preconditions: TaskSchedule must exist**
+**Preconditions: task schedule must exist**

 **Guarantees: The task specified by the user will be deleted**

 **MSS**

-1. User requests to list all tasks.
+1. User requests to list all tasks for the specified week.
-2. GrAB3 shows a list of tasks from the TaskSchedule.
+2. GrAB3 displays a list of tasks for that week.
-3. User requests to delete a specific task in the TaskSchedule.
+3. User requests to delete a specific task from the list generated.
-4. GrAB3 deletes the task.
+4. GrAB3 shows the updated list after deletion of the task.

     Use case ends.

 **Extensions**

+* 1a.
+The week specified by the user is invalid
+    * 1a1.
+GrAB3 shows an error message.

+       Use case resumes at step 1.

 * 2a.
 The TaskSchedule is empty.